hackclub/putting-the-you-in-cpu/README.md

 And you know what they say... you only truly understand something if you can explain it to someone else.

-> Feel like you know this stuff already?
+> In a hurry?
+Feel like you know this stuff already?
 Read [part 3](#part-3-how-to-run-a-program) and I *guarantee* you will learn at least one new interesting technical detail.
 Unless you're like, Linus Torvalds, or a kernel developer who's worked heavily on exec syscalls.

 ## Part 1: The "Basics"